vala-lang/vala-docs/docs/developer-guides/design-patterns/03-00-behavioral-design-patterns.md

 ## 3.8. 💡 Strategy

-Real world example > Consider the example of sorting, we implemented bubble sort but the data started to grow and bubble sort started getting very slow.
-In order to tackle this we implemented Quick sort.
+Real world example > Consider the example of sorting.
+We implemented bubble sort, but, the data started to grow, and bubble sort started getting very slow.
+In order to tackle this, we implemented Quick sort.
 But now although the quick sort algorithm was doing better for large datasets, it was very slow for smaller datasets.
-In order to handle this we implemented a strategy where for small datasets, bubble sort will be used and for larger, quick sort.
+In order to handle this, we implemented a strategy where for small datasets, bubble sort will be used and for larger, quick sort.